 Because of the numerous criteria involved in selecting fellows, application files are reviewed and evaluated by leading scholars in the respective disciplines and fields, serving as external reviewers.
 The final major review, conducted by the Institute’s Selection Committee (which is made up of an interdisciplinary group of scholars), consists of a thorough review of applications as well as the evaluation of internal and external reviewers.
 This committee is charged with making final recommendations on the selection of NDIAS Fellows.

-The application period for 2015-2016 Graduate Student Fellowships is now open.
-All application materials, including letters of reference, must be received by Wednesday, October 15, 2014.
+The application period for 2020-2021 closes at 11:59 p.m.
+EDT on Monday, September 16, 2019.
 Awards will be announced in spring 2015.
 Please direct questions to Carolyn Sherman, Events & Fellowships Program Manager, at firstname.lastname@example.org.